Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Finishing the Proof of Theorem

 Hence, to finish the proof of Theorem \ref{t:smooth_bounded_ricci} we need the implication

-The main goal of this Section is thus to prove that the appropriate spectral gap on the Ornstein-Uhlenbeck operators imply bounds on the Ricci curvature, or more generally the Bakry-Emery tensor, of the underlying manifold.
+The main goal of this Section is therefore to prove this implication.
 At the end of the proofs of each of the estimates of Theorem \ref{t:smooth_bounded_ricci} we have compared the estimates to the lower Ricci curvature case.
-This was done by picking test functions on path space that were particularly simple.
-Specifically, we chose the $\cF^t_t$-measurable functions, that is, functions that depended only on $\gamma(t)$ for some fixed $t$.
-To recover the upper bound on the Ricci curvature is more complicated, and requires test functions that are $\cF^t_0$-measurable.
-To build these test functions we begin in Section \ref{ss:brownian_motion} by recalling the Brownian motion maps.
-We will then proceed with the proof of $(R6)\implies (R1)$ in Section \ref{ss:r6_r1}.
+This was done by picking test functions on path space that were particularly simple, and depend on only a single time $t>0$.
+As a consequence we have recovered the classical Bakry-Emery-Ledoux estimates, and in particular we have shown that $(R3)$ implies the appropriate lower bound on the Ricci curvature in $(R1)$.
+We will see in Section \ref{ss:r3_r1} how to recover the upper bound by picking test functions which depend on only two times, which will finish the proof of Theorem \ref{t:smooth_bounded_ricci}.